pcmarts/Collab-Room-Telegram-App/docs/discovery/potential-matches.md

 Potential matches use the same filtering approach as regular collaboration cards to ensure consistency:

-1. **Server-side filtering:** The `/api/potential-matches` endpoint returns potential matches while excluding those the user has already interacted with.
+1. **Server-side filtering:** The `/api/potential-matches` endpoint returns potential matches while excluding those the user has already interacted with:
+   - Filters based on user_id and collaboration_id combinations
+   - Also filters based on swipe_id to ensure comprehensive exclusion
+   - Uses a Set data structure to efficiently track and filter swipe IDs

 2. **Client-side filtering:** Additional filtering occurs in the client to ensure any recently swiped cards (that might not yet be reflected in server data) are also excluded:
-   - Uses localStorage to track recently swiped card IDs
+   - Uses localStorage to track both card IDs and swipe IDs
-   - Filters out potential matches based on this local cache
+   - Filters out potential matches using both match ID and swipe ID
+   - Maintains a persistent record of already-seen cards across sessions

-3. **Duplicate prevention:** The combination of server and client filtering ensures users never see potential matches they've already swiped on.
+3. **Duplicate prevention:** The combination of server and client filtering ensures users never see potential matches they've already swiped on:
+   - Double-layered protection against repeat cards
+   - Console logging to track and debug any filtering issues
+   - Enhanced filtering during swipe actions to immediately exclude cards

 ## Data Structure